-MP-designed the research study and revised the draft.
-MS oversaw medical photography.
-MP-performed pathological analysis.
+MP-designed the research study and revised the draft; performed pathological analysis.
+MS-oversaw medical photography.
 LJMS-advised on manuscript development.
 BB and AK-wrote the manuscript.
 BB-was responsible for submitting manuscript.
 All authors contributed to editorial changes in the manuscript.
 All authors read and approved the final manuscript.